Ramin-Bateni/NBitcoin/NBitcoin.Altcoins/README.md

 ## How to use?

 This package expose altcoin's `Network` class.
-For example if you want to use Litecoin testnet:
+For example if you want to use CounosCash testnet:

 ```
-Network network = NBitcoin.Altcoins.Litecoin.Instance.Testnet;
+Network network = NBitcoin.Altcoins.CounosCash.Instance.Testnet;
 ```

-You can then use this fork generating a Litecoin address for example:
+You can then use this fork generating a CounosCash address for example:

 ```
 Console.WriteLine(new Key().PubKey.GetAddress(network));